-In this section we briefly present the solutions taken in different object oriented languages.
+In this section we briefly present the solutions taken in other object oriented languages.

 3.1.
-Model A - e.g. C++, object Pascal, Objective C
+C++, object Pascal, Objective C

 We shall limit our considerations to the programs free of malloc instruction.
 For malloc instructions break the rules r1, r2, listed above.